2012-05-12

 How shall I know that, just as this garden is a work of art made out of plants whose history began in distant continents, you too are trying to shape your life into a work of art, however modest?
 How will you tell me that you welcome into the garden of your mind everything that civilisations all over the world have discovered about wisdom and folly?

-How shall I know that busy and stressed though you are, you do sometimes find the time to pause and think, to ask whether they world has to be the way it is?
+How shall I know that, busy and stressed though you are, you do sometimes find the time to pause and think, to ask whether the world has to be the way it is?

 How shall I know that you do not judge people by their religion, or even by their beliefs, and that you are much more impressed by how they put their beliefs into practice, whether with dogmatism, or humility, or compassion?